 Our Curriculum Statement

+Ruardean is a small rural village in an area of rural deprivation where youth unemployment is 2.8% compared with 0.9% across England.
 Our ‘Curriculum Drivers’ have been devised based on the needs of our children in Ruardean.
-As well as our Christian ethos they will drive the skills, knowledge and attributes we are striving to develop in our children so they are prepared for their future education and life skills.
+They will drive the skills, knowledge and attributes we are striving to develop in our children so they are prepared for their future education and skills for life.
 The drivers are;

-Our teachers plan creatively from the National Curriculum, 2014.
+Our teachers plan creatively from the National Curriculum, 2014 and the Early Years Foundation Stage statutory framework.
 Subjects that are planned separately are:

 It is important to our school to foster key behaviours in our pupils to support them to become successful learners and establish desirable qualities that will stand them in good stead for the next phases of their education and for later life.
 To this end we invented our Learning Aliens: Creative Vlip, Independent Vlip, Sharing Vlip, Resilient Vlip and Curious Vlip.